-So, this post isn’t really a review of the attractions and our experience.
-However, so that we don’t

-  simply leave you wondering, here’s a little bit about them…
+So, this post isn’t necessarily a review of the attractions we did with the London Explorer Pass.
+However, so that we don’t simply leave you wondering, here’s a little bit about them and our experience…

 Maddam Tussauds London was really fun.
-We got some great pictures with wax figures of well known
+We got some great pictures with wax figures of well known celebrities.

-  celebrities.
 The artistry was spectacular, we found ourselves just staring at the wax faces!

-  SEA LIFE London Aquarium was actually better than we expected.
-The exhibits were very well done and

-  extensive.
-We’re sad that we missed the jelly fish exhibit that will be coming out later in the
+The SEA LIFE London Aquarium was actually better than we expected!
+The exhibits were very well done and extensive.
+We’re sad that we missed the jelly fish exhibit that will be coming out later in the year.
+We’re sure it’ll be great.

-  year.
-We’re sure it’ll be great!
-By the way, if you can only see one aquarium, the one at the London

-  zoo or this one, by far go to this one.

 The London Dungeon was a fun experience.
-It’s a great way to learn a little of London’s history

-  while being entertained at the same time.
-It, by no means was scary, but the acting, scripts, and
+It’s a great way to learn a little of London’s history while being entertained at the same time.
+It, by no means was scary, but the acting, scripts, and props were well done!

-  props were well done.
-We doubt we’ll go to a Dungeon experience in another city, but we’re glad we

-  saw this one.

 It was a beautiful cathedral as expected.
 The surprise was the views we got from climbing to the top of the dome.
 Read more in our post City Guide to London, UK: Part 1 | Best Skyline Views.